 To use your Dante Labs whole-genome file on Genetic Lifehacks, you will need to convert the data into a format that looks like 23andMe or AncestryDNA raw data.

-This article covers one way to do this conversion, but there are likely other options as well.
-I recommend doing this on a decent desktop or fast laptop computer (not a tablet or Chromebook…).
+This article covers one way to convert the whole genome BAM to a .txt file in the 23andMe format using a free software tool.
+I recommend doing this on a food desktop or fast laptop computer (not a clunky, old laptop or Chromebook…).

 Download your whole genome file from Dante Labs:

 2.)
 Under the Reports dropdown, choose Raw Data Library